BRAIN-TO/xnat_utilities/README.md

 a.
 If you use the official version: `docker run --rm -it -v <base_dir>:/base nipy/heudiconv:latest --files /base/<dicoms_dir>/ -o /base/<bids_dir>/ -f /base/<heuristic_file> -s <subject_index> -c dcm2niix -b --overwrite --minmeta`\
 b.
 If you use our version: `docker run --rm -it -v <base_dir>:/base heudiconv --files /base/<dicoms_dir>/ -o /base/<bids_dir>/ -f /base/<heuristic_file> -s <subject_index> -c dcm2niix -b --overwrite --minmeta`

-Note: Relative path from a base directory rather than absolute path is highly recommended.
-If you need to run heudiconv on the same data again, remove the existing output folder first.
+Note: If you need to run heudiconv on the same data again, remove the existing output folder first.
+Note: If you use a converter file already in the container heuristics folder, just use `-f <name>` and no need to put path to heuristic file.

 Method2 for a single subject using our version: (easier to use but less freedom)
 1. Get the heudiconv_test.sh from this repository and a converter file (available in ./heudiconv/).